trisulnsm/dinodoc/trisuldocs/docs/ug/netflow analysis/routers_and_interfaces.md

 From the interface table there are a number of drilldown options available.

-## Drilldown from the interfaces table
+## 13.3.2.Drilldown from the interfaces table

 Having selected a router and interface you can drilldown and access the following by Clicking on the three lines drop down option on the right side against each interfaces.